heykeshavyou/heykeshavyou/README.md

 # 💫 About Me:
-My name is <strong>Keshav </strong>.
-I am a Web developer who loves to code and learn new things.
-I am a quick learner and a team player.
-I am always ready to take on new challenges and solve them.
-I am a tech enthusiast and love to explore new technologies.
-I am a competitive programmer and love to solve problems.
-I am a web developer and love to create web applications.
-I am a full-stack developer and love to work on both front-end and back-end.
-I am a computer science student and love to learn new things.<br>
+Hey, I’m Keshav.
+I’m a web developer who loves building things on the web and learning something new every day.
+I enjoy both front-end and back-end work — figuring out how things look and how they work behind the scenes.
+I’m currently studying computer science, and I spend a lot of my time coding, solving problems, and exploring new tech.
+I’m always up for a challenge, and I really enjoy working with others, sharing ideas, and building cool stuff together.

 ## 🌐 Socials: